Sahara Desert

 Temple of Ain El Muftella

-The Temple of Ain El Muftella is situated in the Bahariya Oasis‘s central section.
-In the ancient city of El Qasr, this temple served as the city center.
-This city has fallen away since ancient times, and a contemporary metropolis called Bawati has risen in its place.
-While the city itself has long since fallen to the Sahara, the temple’s four 26th century shrines have survived.
-The place is a prominent tourist destination in the Sahara and should be included on every Bahariya Oasis trip.
+The Temple of Ain El Muftella is in the Bahariya Oasis’s central section.
+This temple served as the city centre in the ancient city of El Qasr.
+This city has fallen away since ancient times, and a contemporary metropolis called Bawati has risen.
+While the town has long since fallen to the Sahara, the temple’s four 26th-century shrines have survived.
+The place is a prominent tourist destination in the Sahara and should be included in every Bahariya Oasis trip.

 Qasr El Labeka